 For study or action cards to work, they have to have a clear, and uniform design.
 You need to know where the relevant information is on each card and to be able to find it quickly.
 In this respect, Photzy’s action cards are beautifully designed.

-For each of the three main sections, the cards are color coded.
+For each of the three main sections of the project sheets, the cards are color coded.
 Composition cards have green headers and text boxes, Genre cards are red and, if you add on the Stretch Goals, they are purple.
 This instantly allows you to know which type of card you are dealing with.
 Looking closer, the layout is the same for each card across all sections making it easy to find exactly what you need.

 Difficulty levels range from All Levels through to Very Challenging.
 This is very useful in allowing you to plan out the way you wish to study, working your way up to the most challenging cards.